Beaver Brook Station, New Brunswick

 Beaver Brook Station is a Canadian rural community in Northumberland County, New Brunswick.

 History

 Beaver Brook Station was created when the Intercolonial Railway was constructed through the area 15 km north of Newcastle (now part of the city of Miramichi) in 1875.

 Notable people

 Max Aitken grew up in the nearby community of Newcastle, New Brunswick.
-In accepting his peerage, Max Aitken chose the name "Lord Beaverbrook" (note the spelling difference) in reference to this community, after initially considering the harder to pronounce "Lord Miramichi".
+In accepting his peerage, he chose the name "Lord Beaverbrook" (note the spelling difference) in reference to this community, after initially considering the harder to pronounce "Lord Miramichi".